Soft and Chewy M&M Pudding Cookies

 Adding Pudding = Extra Soft Cookies

+These M&M pudding cookies are, as the title implies, soft and chewy.
+This is thanks to the not-so-secret ingredient: pudding mix!
 So how does adding a box of instant pudding make cookies extra soft?
 The secret is in the thickening agents!
 Instant pudding contains modified cornstarch, disodium phosphate, and tetrasodium phosphate.

 Kitchen Chemistry

-Adding a box of pudding mix to cookie dough both lowers the gluten content of the cookies (my adding additional dry ingredients to the flour) which helps prevent spreading, and adds a thickening agent to help absorb and hang onto the liquid in the dough.
+Adding a box of pudding mix to cookie dough both lowers the gluten content of the cookies (by adding additional dry ingredients to the flour) which helps prevent spreading, and adds a thickening agent to help absorb and hang onto the liquid in the dough.

 This means the cookies stay thick and spread less — the center stays tall and soft, rather than spreading and getting crispy along the edges.

-We don’t want these to be too soft, though – they have to be dense enough to stand up to the full-size M&Ms. I’ve tried replacing the chocolate chips in my favorite chocolate chip cookie recipe with M&Ms, but the cookies weren’t quite heavy enough to stand up to such a large, crunchy candy.
+We don’t want these to be too soft, though – they have to be dense enough to stand up to the full-size M&Ms. I’ve tried replacing the chocolate chips in my favorite chocolate chip cookie recipe with M&Ms, but the cookies weren’t quite sturdy enough to stand up to such a large, crunchy candy.

 These cookies contain the same basic ingredients, but the ratio of flour and egg to sugar and butter is reduced, resulting in a slightly denser cookie with less volume.